Should I use MultiPass for money transfers?

 Services Offered by MultiPass

 MultiPass Review: Executive SummaryMultiPass, formerly DynaPay, is a money transfer service and multi-currency function that enables users to send and receive money from anywhere in the world.
-The service is available in many countries and supports multiple currencies, but has a bigger focus on the UK and Europe.
-The fee structure is complex but transparent, with certain transfer routes ending up being more expensive than a local bank.
-On top of that, they charge a monthly service fee and onboarding fees for Europe-based businesses.
-There are other business providers with much cheaper payment fees in the market that provide dedicated client management.
+The service is available in many countries and supports multiple currencies, but has a primary focus on the UK and European markets.
+The fee structure is complex but transparent, with certain transfer routes ending up more expensive than a local bank.
+On top of that, MultiPass charges a monthly service fee and onboarding fees for Europe-based businesses.
+There are other business providers with cheaper payment fees in the market that provide dedicated client management.

 Our Top Rated MultiPass Alternatives